Your Diaper Bag Checklist

 ✓ Baby Food or Snacks

 Depending on the age of your children and how long you're planning to be out, you'll definitely want to be prepared for when hunger kicks in.
 If you're a mom to toddler(s) pack a healthy snack like fresh fruit or trail mix.
 Don't forget about yourself - throw in a granola bar just in case!

 If you're a mom of a newborn, a swaddle blanket (or two) is an absolute must.
 If you have an older baby or a toddler, we still recommend keeping a blanket on hand in case there's an unexpected change of weather or you need a make-shift changing pad.

 The Best Kind of Diaper Bag

 Since you’ll have this bag on you pretty much all the time, we love a stylish diaper bag.
 Black faux leather?
 Yes.
 Gold hardware?
 Yes.
 All the pockets?
 Absolutely.
+Diaper bag totes and backpacks made just for you?
+Of course.
 Bonus points if you can find a diaper bag that works for dad too.
 Since unpacking and repacking to switch bags is a major hassle.